edamame-course/2015-tutorials/for_review/QIIME_tutorial_part_1.md

 A clear and comprehensive mapping file should contain all of the information that will be used in downstream analyses.
 The mapping file includes both categorical (qualitative) and numeric (quantitative) contextual information about a sample.
 This could include, for example, information about the subject (sex, weight), the experimental treatment, time or spatial location, and all other measured variables (e.g., pH, oxygen, glucose levels).
 Creating a clear mapping file will provide direction as to appropriate analyses needed to test hypotheses.
 Basically, all information for all anticipated analyses should be in the mapping file.

-*Hint*:  Mapping files are also a great way to organize all of the data for posterity in the research group.
+*Hint*:  Mapping files are also a great way to organize all of the data for posterity in the research group, and can provide a clear framework for making a [database](http://swcarpentry.github.io/sql-novice-survey/).
 New lab members interested in repeating the analysis should have all of the required information in the mapping file.
 PIs should ask their students to curate and deposit both mapping files and raw data files.

 Guidelines for formatting map files:
   - Mapping files should be tab-delimited
   - The first column must be "#SampleIDs" (commented out using the `#`).
   -  SampleIDs are VERY IMPORTANT.
 Choose wisely!
 Ideally, a user who did not design the experiment should be able to distiguishes the samples easily.
-SampleIDs must be alphanumeric characters or periods.
+In QIIME, SampleIDs must be alphanumeric characters or periods.
 They cannot have underscores.
   - The last column must be "Description".
   - There can be as many in-between columns of contextual data as needed.
   - If you plan to use QIIME for quality control (which we do not need because the PANDAseq merger included QC), the BarcodeSequence and LinkerPrimer sequence columns are also needed, as the second and third columns, respectively.